FabioZumbi12/SEDiscordBridge/README.md

 ### External Resources
 SEDiscordBridge uses the library DSharpPlus.
 More info here: https://github.com/DSharpPlus/DSharpPlus We use this library included in our release files following the MIT License form here: https://github.com/DSharpPlus/DSharpPlus/blob/master/LICENSE

+The library `DSharpPlus.dll` need to be on the same path as Torch.Server.exe, the other files should be in the plugins folder, like other Torch plugins.